What Should I Expect During a Free Personal Injury Consultation?

 - A list of all doctors who have treated you recently

-It’s okay if you do not have all these but collect what you can.
+It’s okay if you do not have all of these documents, but collect what you can.

 A lawyer cannot fully analyze all the details of your case in half an hour.
 However, he can provide a high-level view of what the situation looks like based on his experience.
 In particular, a lawyer will need to consider: